15 Best Things To Do In Springfield, MA - Karta.com

 Pro Tip: For a quieter escape, head to Berkshires for hiking and scenic views, or visit Yankee Candle Village in South Deerfield for a charming, aromatic day out.

-11. Visit the Springfield City Library
+11. Springfield City Library

 The Springfield City Library isn’t just a quiet place to read—it's a historic and cultural hub offering a variety of activities and events for both residents and visitors.
 Housed in a beautiful Beaux-Arts building, the library is an architectural gem, perfect for a peaceful escape or a casual afternoon of exploration.